Skip to content

 Sherwin Williams Acacia Haze – Photo credit: @thecottageatwhitebear

 Sherwin Williams Acacia Haze is a similar gray green color that looks great with cream, navy, or really most exterior colors.
+(We will see that compared to Carolina Gull right away.)

 I think Carolina Gull would be the same.
 I can’t think of any exterior colors that it would clash with.